barkloaf/US-Reformed-International/README.md

 * Macron at `AltGr`+`Shift`+`3` replaces underdot at `AltGr`+`Shift`+`-`.
   * The `-` looks very similar to the macron, hence why it is only natural to put it as a modifier on the same key.
 * Underdot at `AltGr`+`Shift`+`-` replaces overdot at `AltGr`+`.`.
-  * The `.` is very similar to the underdot, hence why it is only natural to put it as a modifier on the same key
+  * The `.` is very similar to the underdot, hence why it is only natural to put it as a modifier on the same key.
 * Overdot at `AltGr`+`.` replaces caron at `AltGr`+`Shift`+`.`.
   * Your shift key might have an arrow facing up on it.
 Think of the shift key as moving the underdot from below the letter in the direction that arrow points, up!
 Overdot!
 * Caron at `AltGr`+`Shift`+`.` is moved to `AltGr`+`Shift`+`5`.